- Faculty HandbookFaculty Handbook

 Limitation of Privileges Pending Judicial Process

-In addition, in some cases, the College must act more immediately to protect its interests and resources (including the electronic environment and the data stored in it) or the rights and safety of others.
-The Director of Information Technology, or in his or her absence a delegate within Information Technology staff, has the authority to suspend or limit account privileges and access in those situations.
-When an account is suspended in this way, the Director of Information Technology or the delegate shall notify the appropriate office who will handle the complaint, and will attempt to notify the account owner.
-Account suspension under these conditions is temporary while the complaint is handled through the normal investigative and disciplinary procedures of the College.
+In addition, in some cases, the college must act more immediately to protect its interests and resources (including the electronic environment and the data stored in it) or the rights and safety of others.
+The chief information officer, or in his or her absence a delegate within Information Technology staff, has the authority to suspend or limit account privileges and access in those situations.
+When an account is suspended in this way, the chief information officer or the delegate shall notify the appropriate office who will handle the complaint, and will attempt to notify the account owner.
+Account suspension under these conditions is temporary while the complaint is handled through the normal investigative and disciplinary procedures of the college.